viant/pgo/README.md

 This project allow you to rebuild the same plugin source and reload it as long there is available memory, note that previous loaded plugins stay in memory.

-Each plugin is stamped by SCN time based sequence change number which allows to load the newest version of the plugin.
+Each plugin is stamped by SCN time based sequence change number which allows to load only the newest version of the plugin.

 Time based sequence change number allows application build/design with "initial SCN version", that can be supplemented with plugin above that version.